selinon/selinon/docs.source/optimization.rst

 If the above solution is not suitable for you or you want to optimize even more, Selinon offers you an optimization that introduces distributed caches.
 These caches are distributed across nodes (workers) in your cluster and act like a caching mechanism to reduce number of requests to storages/databases and keep data more close to execution nodes.

 Selinon by default uses cache of size 0 (no items are added to the cache).
 There are prepared in-memory caches like FIFO (First-In-First-Out cache), LIFO (Last-In-First-Out cache), LRU (Least-Recently-Used cache), MRU (Most-Recently-Used cache), RR (Random-Replacement cache).
-See `Selinonlib documentation <https://selinonlib.readthedocs.io>`_ for more info.
+See :mod:`selinon.caches` for more info.

 .. note::